Roxxers/dotfiles/README.md

-homesick (for managing the dotfiles themselves) neovim (with Vundle) omf (for prompt to look pretty) pywal
+homesick (for managing the dotfiles themselves) neovim (with Vundle) omf (for prompt to look pretty) polybar pywal
 ```

-I use Gnome as a DE and wallpaper.png is loaded automatically as my wallpaper; hence its inclusion.
+Gnome has an extention that removes the top bar.
+That needs to be enabled for polybar to work properly. `wallpaper.png` is loaded automatically as my wallpaper; hence its inclusion.

 # Thanks
 I have pick 'n' mixed many different dotfile repos instead of just forking one.
 This is because I use fish and it's harder to find fish compatible dotfiles.
 So a lot of shell changes have to be edited by me.
 I'll try and credit all I can below.